For details of bookmakers offering the best extended each-way places on this week's events read our bookmaker latest offers page!

-So James Hahn won at Quail Hollow last week - eventually seeing off 250/1 shot Roberto Castro in a play-off - to make it two 500/1 winners on the bounce.
-Golf betting never fails to amaze!
-This week we move onto The Players Championship at TPC Sawgrass which is always a highlight of the golfing season.
-A top quality field of 144 players with 46 of the World's Top 50 players is always a treat and the Pete Dye-designed Stadium Course at TPC Sawgrass is the ultimate test of consistency, patience, aggression on key holes and bogey avoidance.
+Congratulations to Brian Harman backers who landed a very nice 80/1 return last week as a change of course didn't stop the trend for big priced winners at the Wells Fargo Championship.
+But that was very much the hors d'oeuvre though as we now move on to The Players Championship at TPC Sawgrass which is always a highlight of the golfing season.
+A top quality field of 146 players with 48 of the World's Top 50 players is a real treat and the Pete Dye-designed Stadium Course at TPC Sawgrass is the ultimate test of consistency, patience, aggression on key holes and bogey avoidance.
 Victory at The Players holds a 5-year PGA Tour exemption and 3-year exemptions to The Masters, US Open and Open Championship.
 Beware though, this is no ordinary PGA Tour tournament and The Players Championship is a title that all of golf's elite want on their CV.

-Over on the European Tour, Paul Williams previews the Mauritius Open -you can read his thoughts on that event here.
+Over on the European Tour, Paul Williams previews the Open de Portugal - you can read his thoughts on that event here.

 Course Guide: The Stadium Course at TPC Sawgrass is one of the most iconic courses in world golf.
-The Pete Dye design features lightning fast (12.5 on the stimpmeter) MiniVerde Bermudagrass greens, 93 testing bunkers and 23 water hazards making this a true Florida golf course test.
-The course's location close to the Atlantic coast makes wind a constant factor and although the track is relatively short in modern professional golf terms, the Stadium Course calls for accuracy and course management in abundance.
-You need more than just driving distance and aggressive play to compete here.
+The Pete Dye design has always been a course where no particular type of player has a true advantage.
+The tournament's mantra has always been that the best player on the week wins the tournament.
+But back in 2015 the PGA Tour, who own TPC Sawgrass, knew that the MiniVerde Bermudagrass greens on the Stadium Course were well past their best and that definitely showed last year.
+So as soon as Jason Day lifted the trophy 12 months ago, a PGA Tour Design Services re-design kicked off with all green complexes being re-built and replanted with TifEagle Bermudagrass and the 6th, 7th and 12th holes being re-configured.
+However with 93 testing bunkers and 24 water hazards, make no mistake - this will still be a true Florida golf course test.
+The course's location close to the Atlantic coast makes wind a constant factor and although the track is relatively short in modern professional golf terms, the Stadium Course calls for a combination of both long distance approach accuracy and short game skills in abundance.

 TPC Sawgrass Stadium Course Fairway Widths (yards): Below are the fairway widths for Stadium Course and how they compare to recent courses that we've seen on the PGA Tour:

-The Stadium Course at TPC Sawgrass is amongst the most controllable golf courses on the planet.
-Just a quick look at the winners' scores since 2010 highlight how tournament organisers and Course Superintendant Tom Vlach can effectively manage the tournament to the target score they want in varying conditions.
-12 months ago, Rickie Fowler used a different approach than standard to win The Players by playing attacking golf which yielded 1 Eagle and 21 Birdies.
-Great attacking iron-play (Fowler finished 4th Strokes Gained Tee to Green) mixed with red-hot putting (2nd for Putts per GIR) meant that Fowler charged on Sunday to eclipse Kisner and Garcia in a play-off.
-Prior to Fowler's win, the recipe for victory was to strategically hit plenty of fairways and greens, maximise the 12 attempts on the par 5s and minimise bogeys.
-But the real point here is that Pete Dye's design is brilliant in the fact that controlled ball-strikers or short game specialists can win on the Stadium Course.
-However fairways that thin to only 19 yards between 325 and 350 yards do mitigate the advantage of indiscriminate bombers, so look for players who have a track record for hitting a decent number of fairways first and foremost.
+So what should we expect this week?
+Effectively the Stadium Course at TPC Sawgrass will still offer up the same kind of challenge.
+It's amongst the most controllable golf courses on the planet.
+Just a quick look at the winners' scores since 2010 highlights how organisers and Course Superintendant Tom Vlach can effectively manage the tournament to the target score they want in varying conditions.
+However we have seen a change in the standard approach to victory here across 2015 and 2016 where both Rickie Fowler (1 Eagle and 21 Birdies) and Jason Day (22 Birdies) have attacked their way to victory.
+Prior to this, the recipe for victory was to strategically hit plenty of fairways and greens, maximise the 12 attempts on the par-5s and minimise bogeys.
+But the real point here is that Pete Dye's design is brilliant in the fact that either controlled ball-strikers or short game specialists can win at the Stadium Course.

 Published Predictor Model: Our published Players Championship predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are Justin Rose (Predictor Number 1), Rory McIlroy, Henrik Stenson, Adam Scott and Rickie Fowler.
+Top 5 of the predictor are Jordan Spieth (No.1), Rickie Fowler, Justin Rose, Adam Scott and Rory McIlroy.

-Recent Player Skill Rankings: These rankings are based on a 10 tournament window that stretches back to the WGC Cadillac Championship and includes both PGA Tour and European Tour events.
-Players must have played in a minimum of 3 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the WGC-Mexico Championship and includes PGA Tour and European Tour events.
+Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:

 Tournament Skill Averages: